back

 });

 Then, we get JSON output from the relevant debugger port within the getid function.
-Using “getid” function, we get the WebSocket link and the value containing the UUID.
+Using the “getid” function, we get the WebSocket link and the value containing the UUID.

 function getid(port) {